From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems

 \section{Abstract}

-Collision avoidance and trajectory planning are crucial in multi-robot systems, particularly in environments with numerous obstacles.
-Although extensive research has been conducted in this field, the challenge of rapid traversal through such environments has not been fully addressed.
-This paper addresses this problem by proposing a novel real-time scheduling scheme designed to optimize the passage of multi-robot systems through complex, obstacle-rich maps.
-Inspired from network flow optimization, our scheme decomposes the environment into a network structure, enabling the efficient allocation of robots to paths based on real-time congestion data.
-The proposed scheduling planner operates on top of existing collision avoidance algorithms, focusing on minimizing traversal time by balancing robot detours and waiting times.
-Our simulation results demonstrate the efficiency of the proposed scheme.
-Additionally, we validated its effectiveness through real world flight tests using ten quadrotors.
-This work contributes a lightweight, effective scheduling planner capable of meeting the real-time demands of multi-robot systems in obstacle-rich environments.
+Trajectory planning is crucial in multi-robot systems, particularly in environments with numerous obstacles.
+While extensive research has been conducted in this field, the challenge of coordinating multiple robots to flow collectively from one side of the map to the other—such as in crossing missions through obstacle-rich spaces—has received limited attention.
+This paper focuses on this directional traversal scenario by introducing a real-time scheduling scheme that enables multi-robot systems to move from edge to edge, emulating the smooth and efficient flow of water.
+Inspired by network flow optimization, our scheme decomposes the environment into a flow-based network structure, enabling the efficient allocation of robots to paths based on real-time congestion levels.
+The proposed scheduling planner operates on top of existing collision avoidance algorithms, aiming to minimize overall traversal time by balancing detours and waiting times.
+Simulation results demonstrate the effectiveness of the proposed scheme in achieving fast and coordinated traversal.
+Furthermore, real-world flight tests with ten drones validate its practical feasibility.
+This work contributes a flow-inspired, real-time scheduling planner tailored for directional multi-robot traversal in complex, obstacle-rich environments.